aws-samples/eks-blueprints-for-proton/README.md

 Click `Next` and in the next summary form click `Create`.
 This will trigger your cluster creation.

 This will cause the following events to trigger:
-- Proton will merge the Terraform template with your inputs and create a PR in the repository you specified (in our tutorial it's the same repository that hosts the template but you probably want these to be two separate repositories in a production setup - just remember to add them both to the Proton `Repositories` page you configured at the beginning)
+- Proton will merge the Terraform template with your inputs and create a PR in the repository you specified (in our tutorial it's the same repository that hosts the template, but you probably want these to be two separate repositories in a production setup - just remember to add them both to the Proton `Repositories` page you configured at the beginning)
 - The GitHub action will trigger to run a plan and check everything is in good shape
 - The PR will be merged (this can be a manual step performed by a platform administrator or because Proton creates enough guardrails for the PR to be legit, the repository can be configured to perform an auto-merge)
 - Once the PR is merged the GH action provided as an example in the repository will kick off again and this time it will go till the `terraform apply` stage effectively deploying the cluster